Sep 16

 Dodgers at Giants, 6:45 PM PDT, TV: NBCS BA, SPNLA

 LHP Andrew Heaney (1-0, 0.47 ERA) makes his fifth start of the season, his second after coming off an extended stay on the IL.
 His first was last Wednesday; he went 4 scoreless innings, gave up just one hit and struck out four while walking three.
-He’ll face RHP Logan WEbb (9-4, 2.91 ERA), who went 2-2 in July with a 2.58 ERA but lost his last start to the D-Backs, giving up four runs on seven hits in 6 1/3 innings.
+He’ll face RHP Logan Webb (9-4, 2.91 ERA), who went 2-2 in July with a 2.58 ERA but lost his last start to the D-Backs, giving up four runs on seven hits in 6 1/3 innings.

 Turn your speakers up, there is pure joy in this voice.